j-quelly/gscp/readme.md

 	- [ ] book factory
 	- [ ] everything related to authors
 - [ ] improve book controler validation and custom messages
+	- [ ] run tests not in debug mode to see what responses are
 	- [ ] make sure tests are passing for this as well
 - [ ] crud user
 	- [ ] write tests
 - [ ] crud server
 	- [ ] write tests
 - [x] map to remote
+- [ ] test remote is working
+- [ ] may need php_memcache.dll and memcached service
+- [ ] confirm use of APIController.php
+- [ ] change all nouns to singular
+- [ ] get tests working